romain-warnan/missing-albums/README.md

  - `-g`, `--genre` — Search missing albums for all artists of the specified genre.
  Example: `--genre Metal`

- - `-f`, `--output-format` — Format of the output.
+ - `-o`, `--output-format` — Format of the output.
 There are three formats:
     - csv: comma separated values,
     - tsv: tabulation separated values,
     - list: each values is in a column of fixed sized.